Shrine of St. Joseph, St. Louis

 The Shrine of St. Joseph is a Catholic church in St. Louis, Missouri in Columbus Square.
 The church began in 1843 when the Jesuits founded the parish to serve the residential community consisting mostly of German immigrants.
 The church is the site of the only authenticated miracle in the Midwestern United States.

 History

 1846–1866

 After founding the parish in 1843, the Jesuits immediately instituted to build a church.
 Mrs. Ann Biddle a wealthy widow, known for her many philanthropic deeds, donated the land for the new church.
 The cornerstone for the new church was blessed by Bishop Kenrick on April 14, 1844.
 The completed building was a modest building which faced west toward 11th Street and was dedicated on the first Sunday in August, 1846 with Father James Van de Velde, later Bishop of Chicago, officiating.

 Soon St. Joseph parish was a very active community.
 In 1862 a large parish school was built nearby, to care for the many children of the area.
 The School Sisters of Notre Dame staffed the school.

+The church is associated with the sudden recovery of Ignatius Strecker, a man with a severe chest injury, in 1864.
+This event was formally declared an authentic miracle by the Holy See, and was used to fulfill the requirements for canonization of Peter Claver, whom Strecker had invoked just prior to his recovery.